kylecs/Penn-State-Beaver-DVDs/README.md

 #Penn State Movies Website

-This is the code that powers brmovies.kylespencer.me, a DVD catalog for all DVDs available at the Penn State Beaver Library.
+This is the code that powers http://brmovies.kylespencer.me, a DVD catalog for all DVDs available at the Penn State Beaver Library.
 The website supports sorting available DVDs by several parameters, including age and category.